5-GOD REACTS TO MAN'S LOSS

-When man sinned, the Holy Spirit left us and Adam and Eve felt this immediately.
-If you'd read these verses in Genesis notice what started happening to Adam and Eve.
+When man sinned, the Holy Spirit left, and Adam and Eve felt this immediately.
+Notice in these verses what started happening to Adam and Eve.

 The Holy Spirit cannot live in a dirty heart, which is what sin does to us.
 That's why Adam and Eve immediately felt shame and guilt.
 They tried to cover up and hide from God.
 They then blamed each other.
 And so although Adam and Eve were born with God's Spirit indwelling their own, they lost Him through sin.
 From then on their offspring were born without God's Holy Spirit, leaving an aching void within the heart of every person.
 All men and women from the time of Adam and Eve have been born spiritually dead.

 13. Throughout Old Testament times we see the Holy Spirit occasionally coming upon someone (from the outside) to help him or her fulfill a task.
 But Jesus was the first person back on earth where the Holy Spirit indwelled his own spirit.
 His baptism by John the Baptist was like his "coming out announcement" and the start of his ministry.
 God himself confirmed it.

 Luke 3:15-16, 21-23a

 Then notice when the Holy Spirit indwells a person that he immediately begins to direct us from the inside.
 And so he did with Jesus.